lammps/lammps/doc/src/create_atoms.rst

 The *overlap* keyword only applies to the *random* style.
 It prevents newly created particles from being created closer than the specified *Doverlap* distance from any other particle.
-When the particles being created are molecules, the radius of the molecule (from its geometric center) is added to *Doverlap*.
 If particles have finite size (see :doc:`atom_style sphere <atom_style>` for example) *Doverlap* should be specified large enough to include the particle size in the non-overlapping criterion.

 .. note::